From the journal · Lost in the Astral

 The philosophical root

 In late antiquity, Neoplatonic thinkers debated how the human soul returns to source.
 One line emphasized contemplation.
-Another, associated with Iamblichus, argued that thought alone is insufficient: sacred action is required.
+Another, associated with Iamblichus, argued that thought alone is insufficient: deliberate, structured action is required.

 In this view, chants, symbols, offerings, and invocations were not decorative.
-They were operative channels.
+They were operative channels, structure that carries intent.

 Theurgy is philosophy embodied.